Wills Hall residence guide

-If you are locked out, call or visit your Student Support Centre who will be able to let you back into your room.
+If you are locked out, contact the North Village Student Support Centre who will let you back into your room.
 You will need to provide identification.

 If you have lost your key you will be charged a replacement fee of up to £35 per key.

 If you lose your keys three times, your lock will be considered insecure and will need to be replaced completely.
 You will be charged up to £200 to cover the cost of replacing the lock.

 Lost property will be kept in the North Village Student Support Centre, and disposed of within two months if not claimed.

 Parking is limited and you must have successfully applied for a permit.
 Find out more about car parking permits, how much they are and how to apply.

 The University does not permit the use of private e-scooters and they must not be brought into residences or stored in bike storage areas.

 Your address and where to collect post